DariaMartinovskaya/Fiddler/Fiddler_HW.md

 Task:

-Сделать правила:
+Create rules:

- - Подменить url в чтобы в запросе поменялся name которые вы вписали в Postman.
+ - Replace url so that name filled in in Postman is changed in the request.
- - Подменить url в чтобы в запросе поменялся age которые вы вписали в Postman.
+ - Replace url so that age filled in in Postman is changed in the request.

 ==================